GoogleCloudPlatform/endpoints-codelab-android/README.md

 }
 ```

-In `MyEndpoint.java`, change the name of the endpoint from `"myApi"` to
+In `MyEndpoint.java`, change the name of the Endpoint from `"myApi"` to
 `"TaskApi"`.
 Notice how a tooltip indicates that this is not a recommended
 name (names should not be capitalized).
 Consequently, change it to `"taskApi"` :